Kristin Chenoweth: Film

+In 2015, she appeared in the thriller The Boy Next Door and voiced the Sugar Plum Fairy in Strange Magic and Fifi, Snoopy's love interest, in The Peanuts Movie.
+The next year she played Lorna Buchanan in Hard Sell.
+In 2017, she played Janet Krauss in Class Rank and voiced Princess Skystar in the 2017 animated My Little Pony: The Movie, and Abby the Mouse in The Star.
+Chenoweth headlined the Hallmark Channel's 2019 Countdown to Christmas with film A Christmas Love Story.
+She voiced another mouse, Daisy, in The Witches (2020) and played Bailey in National Champions (2021).
+She was Aunt Susan in Holidate (2020) and had cameos in the 2022 film Bros as herself, and in the 2024 film version of Wicked as a "Wiz-O-Mania" Superstar (together with Menzel), performing in the Emerald City.
+Chenoweth and Lindsay Lohan star in the romantic comedy Our Little Secret on Netflix, released in November 2024.
+She sings the end credits song, "Live Like That," in the 2025 animated film, The King of Kings.

 Other media

 Chenoweth often appeared on A Prairie Home Companion.
 On August 27, 2008, Chenoweth released an internet video with Funny or Die called Intervention with Kristin Chenoweth.
 The video parodied A&E's show Intervention, with Chenoweth starring as a singing, dancing interventionist.
 The song in the video was composed by Andrew Lippa, with lyrics by Amy Rhodes, who also wrote the script for the video.
 Chenoweth admitted that she was hesitant about performing the lyrics.

 In 2010, she appeared in a three-minute video short for Glamour Magazine titled "iPad or Bust".
 She posed for the cover and a photo spread in the March 2006 edition of FHM magazine.
 In 2011, Chenoweth released her first televised music video on Country Music Television, directed by Roman White, for her song "I Want Somebody".
 The video for the single peaked at #19 on CMT's Top 20 Countdown.

-In 2022, Chenoweth appeared in Keeper of the Ashes: The Oklahoma Girl Scout Murders on Hulu.
+In 2022, Chenoweth dipped into journalism in the mini-series Keeper of the Ashes: The Oklahoma Girl Scout Murders on Hulu.
 In the special, she investigates the 1977 murders of three girls at a Girl Scout camp that the young Chenoweth had been unable to attend that year due to illness.
+The same year, she published her first picture book, What Will I Do for My Love Today?